M-o-a-T/moat/README.md

 ## Repository Structure

-This repository contains a lot of submodules, corresponding to separate `moat-XXX` packages..
+This repository contains a lot of submodules, corresponding to separate `moat-XXX` packages.

-The submodule "main" contains the command-line front-end of the MoaT.
-Any MoaT code that can reasonably be controlled by a command line hooks into it, by way of a `_main` module with a `cli` object, which should be an `asyncclick` command.
+The submodule "main" contains the command-line front-end of MoaT.
+Any MoaT code that can reasonably be controlled by a command line hooks into it, by way of a `_main` module with a `cli` object, which should be an `asyncclick` group (or command).

-All other parts are submodules, so you can ignore the parts you don't want.

 One mandatory submodule is "util".
 It contains a heap of semi-structured helper code which the rest of the MoaT infrastructure depends on.